mhaugrud/msumcspy/_sources/Strings/StringComparison.rst

     print(ord(" "))

 One thing to note in the last two examples is the fact that the space character has an ordinal value (32).
 Even though you don't see it, it is an actual character.
 We sometimes call it a *nonprinting* character.

+.. admonition :: Extend the program ...

+   - Refer to activecode ch08_ord2 where you displayed the ordinal values for the letters in your name.
+On line 9, make a list that contains those integers.
+Write a for loop that iterates over that list of integers.

+   - As the body of the loop, display the current integer and its character equivalent.

 **Check your understanding**